Open to the Public

 The Conservancy is currently working on creating interpretive and access trails into the preserve.

 Although the preserve is open to the public, there are no established trails, parking areas or signs to guide visitors.
 We are working right now to create guided access to those wishing to visit the preserve.
 Please contact UP staff for group visits of six or more participants.
+The preserve can be accessed by canoe or kayak on Lake Michigan by paddlers launching at Fayette Historic State Park.

 The Nature Conservancy allows hunting for white-tail deer on this preserve to reduce an unnaturally high deer population in the area and reduce threats too many deer pose to our conservation targets.
 All hunters are required to receive a permit from the Conservancy as well as a Michigan deer hunting license.
 Additionally, hunters must report any deer taken from the preserve.